Michael Massey

 Michael Massey (born March 22, 1998) is an American professional baseball second baseman and left fielder for the Kansas City Royals of Major League Baseball (MLB).
 He made his MLB debut in 2022.

 Amateur career

 Massey attended high school at Brother Rice High School in Chicago, Illinois.
 He subsequently attended the University of Illinois, where he played college baseball for the Illinois Fighting Illini.
 As a freshman with Illinois in 2017, he started 51 games and batted .330 with six home runs and 36 runs batted in (RBIs).
 He started 53 games as a sophomore, hitting .326 with six home runs and 46 RBIs.
 He spent the summer of 2018 playing in the Cape Cod Baseball League for the Brewster Whitecaps.

 As a junior in 2019, Massey dealt with a back injury for part of the season.
-He still appeared in 55 games in which he hit .317 with five home runs, 28 RBIs, and 14 stolen bases.
-After the season's end, he was selected by the Kansas City Royals in the fourth round of the 2019 Major League Baseball draft.
+He appeared in 55 games in which he hit .317 with five home runs, 28 RBIs, and 14 stolen bases.